-Granular ‘sudo’ configuration for a Linux user account to be used for Agent Management.
+This provides examples of granular ‘sudo’ configuration for Linux user accounts for Agent Management.

-As per the Agent Management User Guide, a user account for Agent Management should have administrative permissions on the computer that you want to add to a protection group or a job.
+Per the Agent Management User Guide, a user account for Agent Management should have administrative permissions on the computer you want to add to a protection group or a job.
 If you would like to avoid using the ‘root’ account in favor of a sudoer account, you may also want to set permissions granularly for one.
 This document helps you to achieve this goal.

-Linux user account used by Veeam Backup and Replication server for any Veeam Agent for Linux deployment and management operations must have /bin/bash shell set by default.
+Linux user account used by Veeam Backup & Replication for any Veeam Agent for Linux deployment and management operations must have /bin/bash shell set by default.

-/etc/sudoers file should contain a line with ‘requiretty’ parameter negated explicitly for desired Linux user account
+/etc/sudoers file should contain a line with the ‘requiretty’ parameter negated explicitly for the desired Linux user account

-Veeam Agent for Linux v5.x / Veeam Backup & Replication v11a
+Veeam Agent for Linux 6.x / Veeam Backup & Replication 12.x